glowkeeper/glowkeeper.github.io/src/content/writing/stories/theMillwright.md

 The two officers were waiting beside their patrol car when the Guides reached Pyecombe.
 Mikayla moved the girls far enough away that they could not hear, then described the events of the night once again.

 She showed the officers the photographs on her phone: the white words across the green canvas, the bowl beneath them, the flour disturbed by a single finger.
-She also handed them the bowl, which she had carried down in a clean plastic bag.
+She also handed over the plastic bag containing the bowl.

 "And you're certain the men who came to the camp were police officers?" one of them asked.